Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland, creeks and massive trees.

 Located between Nelson Canyon Park and Cypress Provincial Park, Whyte Lake Park is the biggest park within the District of West Vancouver.
-It’s about 306 acres in size.
-Cypress is far larger at 30 square kilometres, but it’s a provincial park and mostly outside and to the north of the municipality.
+It’s about 306 acres (or 1.24 square kilometres) in size.
+Cypress is far larger at 7,413 acres (or 30 square kilometres), but it’s a provincial park and mostly outside and to the north of the municipality.

-Inside Whyte Lake Park is Whyte Lake, which is home to the threatened Westslope Cutthroat Trout.
-The park is large, but the lake is tiny.
+Inside Whyte Lake Park is Whyte Lake, home to the threatened Westslope Cutthroat Trout.
+While the park is large, the lake is tiny.

 How to Get to Whyte Lake

 A good place to start your hike is from the Whyte Lake Trailhead at 5647 Westport Road.
 Head west along the Trans-Canada Highway and take the #4 turnoff.
 From there, turn left onto Westport Road and continue until the road goes under a bridge.
 The road goes underneath the highway at the bridge and the parking lot and entrance to Whyte Lake Trail is just around the corner on your right.

 The trail is about five or six kilometres from the parking lot to the lake and back and takes approximately two hours depending on how fast you walk.
 Once you reach the lake, there is a nice wooden dock that juts out towards the centre of the lake.
 This is an ideal place to sit and take in the gorgeous views.

 There is a trail that allows you to walk around half of the lake but not all the way around.
 You’ll find an outhouse partway along.